NikitaTch/NikitaTch/README.md

-"""
-Personal developer profile.
+#Personal developer profile.
-This file represents my skills, education, and future goals as a developer.
+#This file represents my skills, education, and future goals as a developer.
-"""

 print(r"""
 ███╗   ██╗██╗██╗  ██╗ ██████╗ ██╗      █████╗ ██╗